rsleiberin/janus/documentation/design_system/best_practicies/README.md

-# Best Practices Documentation
+# Best Practices

-## Purpose
+## Introduction
-This directory collates documents on best practices in UI/UX design, guiding the development team towards creating intuitive, accessible, and visually pleasing user interfaces.
+This directory contains documents related to the best practices for UI/UX design and development workflows.

+## Status
+- `COMPLETED`

+## Files
+The following files are listed in the suggested reading order:
+- [UI/UX Best Practices](./ui_ux_best_practices.md) - Comprehensive guide to best practices for UI/UX design

+## Directories
+The following directories are listed in the suggested reading order:
+- None currently available

-## Content
+## Special Considerations
-- `ui_ux_best_practices.md`: A distillation of contemporary UI/UX design trends and recommendations.
+### For Humans
+This directory serves as a knowledge base for best practices and guidelines in UI/UX design and development workflows.

+### For AIs
+N/A